August 1, 2014

 To prevent contracting Ebola, avoid travel to endemic areas (e.g. Western Africa) and be cautious when in contact with anyone recently returned from that area, especially if they show signs of illness.

 Heightened global awareness of any illness is also a good time to remember the universal precautions listed below to avoiding many types of illnesses.

 May 15, 2014

 Illnesses linked to newly identified organisms continue to emerge as a threat both in the U.S. and abroad.
-Most recently, a new virus, Middle Eastern Respiratory Syndrome (MERS) was identified in the U.S.
+In May 2014, a new virus, Middle Eastern Respiratory Syndrome (MERS) was identified in the U.S.

-To protect yourself and others from illness, the CDC recommends following these universal precautions:
+To protect yourself and others from illness, the CDC recommends following the universal precautions listed below.